 Why “No Dogs Allowed” at The Salty Dog Cafe?

 Over the past 20 years we have received many letters, phone calls and personal contacts from dog owners who have questioned our position on dogs at The Salty Dog Cafe.
 Some have the opinion that since we are The Salty Dog Cafe, then we are somehow obligated to allow dogs.
 On the other hand, many of our customers are dog owners and they understand and support our policy.
-Just as the majority of restaurant customers do not want to dine near someone who is smoking, it appears that the majority of customers do not want to dine with dogs sitting beside them. (see surveys below)
+Just as the majority of restaurant customers prefer to dine in a smoke free environment, it appears that the majority of customers do not want to dine with a dog sitting beside them.

 In closing, we doubt that we will change our policy anytime soon.
 We’re sorry; we tried to make it work on two different occasions, but to no avail.
 So, we will continue to try and do the best job that we can in operating a restaurant for humans.

 As a side note – Jake, the original Salty Dog, was adopted from our local shelter in the early 80’s.
 In appreciation, we have continuously shown our support to Hilton Head Humane for the past 30 years and Salty Dog is proud to have contributed well over $100,000 to their organization since 1999.